Carnage at U.N. school as Israel pounds Gaza Strip

 GAZA/JERUSALEM Israeli shelling killed at least 15 Palestinians sheltering in a U.N.-run school and another 17 near a street market on Wednesday, Gaza's Health Ministry said, with no ceasefire in sight after more than three weeks of fighting.

-"Our initial assessment is that it was Israeli artillery that hit our school," UNRWA chief Pierre Krahenbuhl said in a statement after agency representatives visited the scene and examined fragments, craters and other damage.
+"Our initial assessment is that it was Israeli artillery that hit our school," UNRWA chief Pierre Krahenbuhl said in a statement after representatives of the agency visited the scene and examined fragments, craters and other damage.

 "I call on the international community to take deliberate international political action to put an immediate end to the continuing carnage," Krahenbuhl said.

 The Gaza Health Ministry put the number of dead in the school attack at 15, with more than 100 wounded.
-The United Nations said 16 people were killed.
+The United Nations said 16 people were killed in the attack.

 An Israeli military spokeswoman said militants had fired mortar bombs from the vicinity of the school and troops shot back in response.
 The incident was still being reviewed.